kuhusinha9/RoboQuestions/README.md

 ### main.py
 This is what is the main script to run

+### tests.py
+The alternate to main.py for experimentation

 ### steps.py
 The subcomponents and API calls are in this file